 TOP 6 DEFINING MOMENTS FOR TADEJ POGACAR AT THE 2021 TOUR DE FRANCE

-UAE Team Emirates leader Tadej Pogacar had an almost unbreakable grip on a second straight Tour de France with a solid ride in Saturday’s time trial, here we look at some of the key moments along the road.
+Looking back at the 2021 Tour de France, UAE Team Emirates leader Tadej Pogacar had an almost unbreakable grip on a second straight victory with a solid ride in the final time trial, take a look at some of the key moments along the road.

 The first sign